Progressive Broadcasting Corporation

 Progressive Broadcasting Corporation (PBC) is a Philippine radio and television network owned by businessman Alfredo L. Henares with 70% equity share together with Joselito N. Pedero (15.3%) and Dennis T. Villareal (14.5%).
 The company was registered in the Philippine Securities and Exchange Commission (SEC) on October 6, 1986.
 Its studios are located at Unit 4002 Summit One Tower, Shaw Boulevard, Mandaluyong.
 PBC derives most of its income by selling airtime to blocktimers.

 PBC's flagship UHF TV station in Mega Manila, UNTV Channel 37 (now UNTV News and Rescue) is operated and maintained by its content provider Breakthrough and Milestones Productions International, Inc. (BMPI), led by veteran broadcaster and TV host "Kuya" Daniel Razon.
-PBC is also known for its FM station DWNU (Wish 107.5) in Mega Manila, it formerly aired NU 107 (until 2010) and Win Radio (until 2014, moved to DWKY 91.5 FM).
+PBC is also known for its FM station Wish 107.5 in Mega Manila, which was formerly known as NU 107 from its inception in 1987 to 2010 and Win Radio from 2010 to 2014.

 History

 Legislative Franchise

 It was granted a 25-year legislative franchise on November 19, 1991, under Republic Act (R.A.)
 7163 to construct, install, operate and maintain commercial radio and TV broadcasting stations in Metro Manila, Region I, Region VI and Region VII signed by Philippine President Corazon C. Aquino.
 On September 23, 1995, R.A.
 8162 was approved to amend its franchise extending its operations throughout the Philippines.
 On August 24, 2015, House Bill No. 5940 was approved by the House of Representatives and by the Senate of the Philippines on January 18, 2016, to extend PBC's franchise.
 On May 18, 2016, President Benigno S. Aquino III signed Republic Act No. 10820 which renewed PBC's license for another 25 years.
 The law grants PBC a franchise to construct, install, operate, and maintain, for commercial purposes, radio broadcasting stations and television stations, including digital television system, with the corresponding facilities such as relay stations, throughout the Philippines.